aspecto-io/genson-js/README.md

 ### Comparing schemas

-You can extend compare 2 schemas for equality like this:
+You can compare 2 schemas for equality like this:

 ```ts
 import { areSchemasEqual } from 'genson-js';